 …for there is nothing either good or bad, but thinking makes it so.

-(If you enjoy this writing and content, please consider giving a Gift as a token of your appreciation and support.
-I am deeply grateful to you. -Bryce)-Shakespeare, Hamlet, Act 2, Scene 2
+(If you enjoy this writing and content, please consider giving a Gift.
+If every reader gave just $1, it would be sufficient for my family's needs.
+I am deeply grateful to you for your kindness and generosity. 🙏 —Bryce)-Shakespeare, Hamlet, Act 2, Scene 2

 …nothing is unclean in itself; but it is unclean for anyone who thinks it unclean.-Paul, Romans 14:14

 there is a field.
 I will meet you there.

 When the soul lies down in that grass,